Scaylin/Text-based-Adventure/README.md

 1. Clone the repository or download the game files from [link].
 2. Ensure you have Python [version] or higher installed on your system.
+3. Ensure you have the colorama library installed. (type `pip install colorama` in a command prompt if not)
-3. Open a terminal or command prompt and navigate to the game's directory.
+4. Open a terminal or command prompt and navigate to the game's directory.
-4. Run the command `python main.py` to start the game.
+5. Run the command `python main.py` to start the game.

 ## Contribution